 Search this site

 Manmoth was so startled, it seemed he would collapse.
-I was excited and delighted, but feigning concern I asked, "Brother, are you ill?"
+I was excited and delighted, but feigning concern, I asked, "Brother, are you ill?"
 But he did not reply.
-I turned towards the woman, who sat stiff like a wooden statue, and asked, "Are you related to Manmoth?"
+I turned towards the woman, who sat stiff as a wooden statue, and asked, "Are you related to Manmoth?"
 The woman made no reply.
 But I discovered that she was not related to Manmoth in any manner; she was my own wife!
 Everyone knows what happened afterwards.
 That was the first thief I caught as a detective.

 After listening to detective Mahimchandra's tale, I said, "It is possible that your wife's relation with Manmoth may not be against the norms of the society."

 Mahim replied, "That is most likely.
 I found a letter, written by Manmoth, from my wife's box."
 He removed a letter from his pocket and extended it to me.

 The letter ran as follows:

 You have probably forgotten about wretched Manmoth by now.
-As a child I always passed by your house and played with you.
+As a child, I always passed by your house and played with you.
 Those childhood days ended long ago.
-I do not know whether you are aware that I once hoped to marry you, but the elders on either side did not agree to the marriage since both of us are of the same age.
+I do not know whether you are aware that I once hoped to marry you, but the elders on either side did not agree to the marriage since we are of the same age.

 Then, you got married, and I did not hear about you for four to five years.
-Five months ago I learned your husband had joined the police department and was transferred to this place.
+Five months ago, I learned your husband had joined the police department and transferred to this place.
 Immediately, I tracked down your residence.